Ishaan6233/EvaluatingPredictors-CMPUT267/README.md

-# CMPUT 267 - Evaluating Predictors
+# Evaluating Predictors

 ## Overview

-This assignment explores the concepts of expected vs. estimated loss, bias-variance decomposition, model selection using test sets, and regularization in supervised learning.
+This project explores the concepts of expected vs. estimated loss, bias-variance decomposition, model selection using test sets, and regularization in supervised learning.
 All tasks were completed in a Google Colab notebook and use synthetic data for visualization and analysis.

 ## Structure